 Kathryn G. Low

-Dr. Graff Low is currently serving as Interim Vice President for Academic Affairs and Dean of the Faculty, and is not teaching.
-Her current projects include a collaboration with the local medical residency on hospital-based research and ongoing work on women’s health and sexuality.
+Dr. Graff Low is currently on leave and is not teaching.
+Her current projects include institutional research and ongoing work on women’s health and sexuality.

 Summary of Interests